The Leading Independent

 Clubs, Conferences & Competitions

-More than 100 student organizations contribute to CBS’s engaged extracurricular community.
-CBS builds “Club Time” into students’ schedules twice weekly to facilitate deeper involvement with these social, professional and affinity- and service-oriented student groups.
+More than 80 student organizations contribute to CBS’s engaged extracurricular community.
+CBS builds “Club Time” into students’ schedules to facilitate deeper involvement with these social, professional and affinity- and service-oriented student groups.
 Student clubs organize events and projects ranging from happy hours and galas to the Harlem Tutorial Program.
-CBS students are also afforded opportunities for involvement in student government through organizations such as the Bernstein Leadership and Ethics Board, the Career Fellows and the Honor Board.
+CBS students are also afforded opportunities for involvement in student government through organizations such as the Bernstein Leadership and Ethics Board, and Student Government Executive Board.
 In addition, MBA students spearhead many of CBS’s conferences.
 Some examples include the Private Equity & Venture Capital Conference, the Social Enterprise Conference, the Black Business Students Association Annual Conference, and the Columbia Women in Business Conference.

 Campus Spaces